The Best Crossword Puzzle App With No Ads (2026 Guide)

 Frequently Asked Questions

 Look at how the app is built.
-Subscription apps remove ads when you subscribe (NYT Crossword, or Grid Genius on Plus or Pro).
-Free libraries like Redstone, CodyCross, and Wordscapes sell a one-time 'remove ads' in-app purchase.
-Penny Dell shows no ads in the first place and instead sells puzzle packs.
-Check the app's store listing for a 'remove ads' purchase or a subscription before you commit.
+Subscription apps remove ads when you subscribe (the NYT Crossword, or Grid Genius on Pro).
+Free libraries sell a one-time 'remove ads' in-app purchase instead, and Penny Dell, Redstone, CodyCross and Wordscapes all do.
+Check the app's store listing for a 'Remove Ads' purchase or a subscription before you commit, and look for the 'Contains Advertising' label while you are there.

 Some do.
 The thing to avoid is the forced interstitial, a full-screen ad that drops in between levels or after you finish a puzzle, often with a countdown.
 Banner ads sit at the edge of the screen and are mild.
 Rewarded ads are opt-in, you only see one if you tap to claim a reward.
 Grid Genius does not interrupt the daily challenge mid-solve, and its only free-tier ads are opt-in rewarded videos for hint top-ups.

-If you want zero ads and a steady supply of puzzles, the cheapest routes are usually a one-time 'remove ads' purchase in a free library (Redstone, CodyCross, Wordscapes) or Penny Dell's paid packs after the free sampler.
-Among subscriptions, Grid Genius Plus is $4.99/mo, Pro is $7.99/mo, and the NYT Crossword is $39.99/yr.
+If you want zero ads and a steady supply of puzzles, the cheapest route is usually a one-time 'remove ads' purchase in a free library (Penny Dell, Redstone, CodyCross, Wordscapes).
+You pay once and never again, which beats any subscription over a couple of years.
+Among subscriptions, Grid Genius Pro is $7.99/mo or $49.99/yr and the NYT Crossword is $39.99/yr.
 The free Grid Genius daily challenge is also a no-cost way to play without mid-solve ad breaks.

 A real crossword on any topic.